winningwithchase/assessments/README.md

 ## Deliverable

-Any of the following are acceptable:
+- Compressed folder containing your code; i.e., `.zip` file

-- Compressed folder containing your code; i.e., `.zip` file, with instructions on how to run it.
+This folder should contain a README with instructions on how to run it.

-- Link to a website you have deployed.
+Any supplemental documentation on your design and process are welcome!

 ## Making requests against the API